AramidFinance/aramid-zerobridge-docs/getting-started/how-to-use.md

 If the app is still not working for you after these steps, best to go to our discord and ask the team!

-`Let's now get a bit deeper into the architecture of the protocol ...`
+`So getting a bit deeper into the architecture of the protocol ...`